-Tap the box with the arrow to share the current image.
-A number of options are available including AirDrop, iMessage, Mail and iCloud Photo Sharing (screenshot below left).
+Tap the share button (the box with the arrow) to share the current image.
+A variety of options are available including AirDrop, iMessage, Mail and iCloud Photo Sharing (screenshot below left).

 Tap the gear button (or tap and hold on the camera's image itself) to see some further options for the camera (screenshot below right).

-From the menu that pops up (screenshot above right), you can choose to enable notifications (see below), choose whether the camera appears in Multiplex view, control Pan/Tilt/Zoom, and send audio to the camera.
+From the menu that pops up (screenshot above right), you can choose to enable notifications, choose whether the camera appears in Multiplex view, control Pan/Tilt/Zoom, and send audio to the camera.

 On devices with 3D touch, press firmly to expand the notification (screenshot below right), otherwise swipe left on the notification and tap the View option.
 Tap this expanded notification to go directly to the app to view the camera's live video.
 Or, to go directly from the initial notification to the live video in the app, swipe right on the notification.

 The Multiplex feature displays groups of cameras in sequence, in a full-screen display:

 Simply select the number of cameras to display on one screen, and the cycle time in seconds, and tap the Start Multiplex text to start the full-screen display.